zaralogue/team-resources/README.md

-# Welcome to the team
+# Welcome to the team!

 Hi, I'm Zara and I'm excited to be working with you!
 This readme gives some background on my management style so you have a bit of background before we start working together.